Supported platforms

 - detected running device target, when

-- scenario-level defaults where applicable
+--deviceis omitted - scenario-level defaults where applicable

 - environment variables